Smoky Lentil and Sweet Potato Chili

 - 4 cloves garlic, minced

-- 1 large or 2 medium sweet potatoes, scrubbed and diced (or peel if you’d like)
+- 1 large or 2 medium sweet potatoes, scrubbed (or peeled) and diced or grated

 - 1 medium red bell pepper, diced